nickthecoder1/cgt-calc/README.md

 The current version is extremely preliminary.

 ## Usage
-Currently, the tool reads in expressions from the user and evaluates them.
+Currently, the tool reads in expressions from the provided input boxes, evaluates them, and correspondingly does whatever operation is selected from the dropdown.
 Variables can be assigned by writing things like

     >> x = {0| }
     >> y = {0|}-{1|x}

-Currently, the calculator only knows about positive integers, and a few other games, so you must manually add things like \*6, doubleup\*, and so on:
+Currently, the calculator knows about simplified diatic fractions, up, down, some stars, and a few other games, but you must manually add anything else like \*6, doubleup\*, and so on:

     >> *6 = {0,*,*2,*3,*4,*5}
     >> doubleup* = {0|*} + {0|*} + *